Flexor retinaculum of hand is a fibrous band that is present in the flexor aspect of wrist and flexor aspect of the ankle.

-It extends from the tibial malleolus above to the margin of the calcaneus below, converting a series of bony grooves in this situation into canals for the passage of the tendons of the Flexor muscles and the posterior tibial vessels and tibial nerve into the sole of the foot.
+It extends from the tibial malleolus above to the margin of the calcaneus below as shown in the image.
+It converts a series of bony grooves into canals for passage of the tendons of the flexor muscles, posterior tibial vessels, and posterior tibial nerve.

-In a similarity to its counterpart in the hand, it is continuous in the upper part with the deep fascia of the leg, and with the plantar aponeurosis below.
+Just like its hand counterpart, it is continuous with the deep fascia of the leg proximally and plantar aponeurosis distally.